 Strict Scientific Protocols

-We also provide organic certification, flavor and antioxidant superfood analysis, MRL management and food safety auditing and training for growers and retailers.
+We also provide organic certification, food safety auditing, and training for growers and retailers.
 Ask us about our full suite of services.

 Certified Pesticide Residue Free